Education Tuition Waivers

 a.
 Regular, full-time and regular, part-time employees currently working or on an approved leave of absence with or without pay and retired employees are entitled to a waiver of tuition.
 Eligible staff employees who have at least six months of continuous service or eligible faculty members with one academic semester of continuous service may transfer any unused portion of the tuition waiver to eligible dependents, as noted below.

 b.
-International exchange faculty at Murray State University in conjunction with MSU's inter-institutional programs and projects will be allowed to take one course per semester tuition free, upon the recommendation of the Director of the Institute for International Studies and the approval of the Provost and Vice President for Academic Affairs.
+International exchange faculty at Murray State University in conjunction with Murray State's inter-institutional programs and projects will be allowed to take one course per semester tuition free, upon the approval of the Provost and Vice President for Academic Affairs.

 d.
 The tuition waiver form must be completed and approved by the last day to add a course at the time of registration.